SageMSK/React-Movie-Investigator/README.md

 # Movie Tracking App

+This application allows users to store and keep track of all the movies they have watched.
+They can leave their comment on whether they enjoyed the movie or not and their ratings of the movie.

 ## Getting Started

 This project uses MongoDB.
 If you don't have MongoDB installed, you can check the link [HERE](https://www.mongodb.com/download-center?jmp=homepage#community).
 You can also check the installation and setup [HERE](https://docs.mongodb.com/manual/administration/install-community/).